Summary

 Why It Matters: They could deny your legal claim or significantly reduce your fair settlement by shifting blame away from the liable parties.

-How to Protect Yourself: Farahi Law Firm will present medical evidence showing how the accident aggravated your condition, making sure you receive the fair compensation you deserve.
+How to Protect Yourself: Farahi Law Firm will show medical evidence.
+This evidence will prove how the accident made your condition worse.
+They will help you get the fair compensation you deserve.

 5. Lack of Medical Documentation